guettli/programming-guidelines/README.rst

 Discussion, but no progress?
 V1, V2, V3, ...
 ............................................

+This and the following parts are about "Requirement Engineering".

 If a discussion brings not progress, then grab a pen.
 Start with V1.
 The letter V stands for "Solution Variant" or "One strategy of several to get to a goal".
 Find a term or short description of the first possible strategy.
 Write it down.
 Then: which other ways could be used?
 V2, V3, ...

 Rember, there is always the last variant: Leave things like they are today and think about this again N days later.